fliptopbox/nuke/README.md

 **[IBK Stacked](IBKStackedV1.txt)** IBK color widgets stacked.
 My favorite keying technique, it manages to key really fine details. (kudos to tony lyons)

+**[Dirty Alpha](dirtyAlphaWorkflowV1.md)** I use GIMP for matte painting stuff.
+Recently I decided to combine my mattes into a single additive layer, to keep the size of the PSD to an all time low.
+If you like pixel math and RGB channels then check this out.

+**[Paralaxative](paralaxativeV1.txt)** A base tempalte and alternative workflow for creating parax 3d environment, using concentic spheres instead of 2d cards.
+This workflow also demonstrates my dirty alpha workflow.

 ## Installing ImageMagick with openExr support

 For mac user on "El Capitan", you will need to ensure you have the most up-to-date version of Xcode (v7.2.1) and home-brew (v0.9.5) installed and working before you continue.